-- 1. A paper in which the student integrates his or her education, practicum, and other professional experience with a review of current professional research literature. - 2.
+- 1. A paper in which the student integrates their education, practicum, and other professional experience with a review of current professional research literature. - 2.
 A final one-hour oral examination based upon the integration paper.

 General Electives:

 Students may wish to take electives to fulfill licensure requirements or return as special students to take electives for this purpose.